HVR88/MBMS_PLUS/README.md

 Go to **http://<LIMBO_HOST_IP>:4808**

-Use the SETTINGS button on the top right of the webUI to configure your Lidarr IP address, port and API KEY.
+Use the SETTINGS button on the top right of the webUI to access all of Limbo's settings.
+If you've installed Limbo Stick, Lidarr configuration is auto-discovered.
+Otherwise, configure your Lidarr IP address, port and API KEY.
 The API Key can be found in Lidarr's **Settings -> General** page

 ## Notes